-This tea is great for helping with seasonal coughing, sore, and/or scratchy throats.
+This tea is great for helping with seasonal coughing, sore and/or scratchy throats.
 It also helps with congestion.
-This is a Korean natural home-remedy for colds.
+This is a Korean natural home remedy for colds.
 A lot of Koreans like to drink this tea in the winter, especially if they or have a loved one that has a cold.
 It is so easy to make, and your body will thank you.

 Our personal favorite way to serve this tea is to serve it warm and add a bit of raw honey to sweeten it up.
 Adding honey also adds more extra cold-fighting powers.
-In an article by Penn Medicine, Patti Mahautmr, MD, physician at Penn Urgent Care South Philadelphia explained, “Honey is one of the best remedies for a sore throat due to its natural antibacterial properties that allows it to act as a wound healer, immediately offering relief for pain while working to reduce inflammation.
+In an article by Penn Medicine, Patti Mahautmr, MD, a physician at Penn Urgent Care South Philadelphia explained, “Honey is one of the best remedies for a sore throat due to its natural antibacterial properties that allows it to act as a wound healer, immediately offering relief for pain while working to reduce inflammation.
 Honey can also kill bacteria and help fight off viral infections.”
 Please just make sure to not give any honey to infants under the age of one.

 You can also serve this tea cold and/or eat the pears as a dessert or healthy snack.
 Or strain the pears and ginger from the tea, and just drink the liquid by itself.
 Feel free to add any sweetener you like (if desired), but as mentioned above we recommend using honey for the sweetener.